1053 Brands 3216 Models 22290 Galleries 13957 Typefaces 6273 Patents

 Status: Typewriter Hunter

 I am a librarian, artist, writer, and co-author of the book Desegregation in Northern Virginia Libraries (The History Press, 2023).
-I like to write letters and poems and make type-doodles on my typewriters.
+I am a columnist on the topic of library technology.
+If I'm working on a book or an article, I'm at the computer.
+However, I use my typewriters to make poems, type-doodles, art, and to write snail mail letters.
 Currently my collection is centered around midcentury models.

 RESEARCH NOTE: When researching the Remington Portable on a computer with lots of screen real estate, you may find that launching the Remington Serial Number page and the Remington Portable By Model/Year/Serial page in new browser windows can give you interesting perspectives on changes throughout the model series.